maxin-cn/Cinemo/README.md

 bash pipelines/video_editing.sh
 ```

-All related checkpoints will download automatically and you will get the following results,
+Related checkpoints will be downloaded automatically and following results will be obtained,

 <table style="width:100%; text-align:center;">
 <tr>